 The 100 acre site includes a market garden, woodland, larch woods, and fields.
 Students work on the farm year round in all weathers, caring for the cows, sheep, goats and chickens, and growing and harvesting vegetables in the market garden and polytunnels.
 Students are involved in all aspects of the animal care, including collecting eggs from the hens, moving the animals from field to field, feeding and checking their health.
 Through this work, they develop a sense of empathy and develop their own self care.
 The work in the gardens provides opportunities to learn about growing cycles, nutrition and working with the seasons.
 The seasonal rhythms, reinforced through the festivals, provide a connection with time and place.
 The food produced on the site is used in the canteen and the residential households, as well as in a box scheme and sold in local grocery shops.

 “Being on the farm and working with the animals teaches compassion because we have to show the animals compassion”

 Dylan student who is now training to be a biodynamic apprentice

 Individual Student Development

-Each student receives an individual timetable which is created by their Education and Learning Coordinator and designed to meet their needs and interests.
+Each student receives an individual timetable which is created by their Education, Health & Care Manager (EHCM) and designed to meet their needs and interests.
 Interwoven with the land and craft activities are performing arts, therapies, catering and work experience.
 Literacy and numeracy are embedded into the practical activities to provide contextual learning opportunities.
 Learning is supported by literacy and numeracy tutors who work alongside craft and land tutors.

 Making a Home